fus3d/fus3d-chonky/README.md

 - pimoroni trackball for keyboard

 ## Todo
-- Enable non-working components (trackball, oled, neopixels)
+- Enable non-working components (trackball, oled)
 - Add clasps to the outside to keep it closed in transit
 - Battery status on RPI
-- speakers
+- Speakers
+- Keyboard LEDs (I avoided this at first due to some power concerns I had but I think I'd rather have it, at least a general backlight if not full RGB per key)

 <img src="Images/Fus3d-Chonky-F1.jpg" width="400" />